 Snakes – Snakes are everywhere in Thailand, even in built up cities like Bangkok, and although they are not likely to ever get into an apartment, particularly on a higher floor, they do often get into Thai houses.

-Several of my friends own or rent houses in Bangkok and all of them have had snakes either in the yard or in the house.
+Several of our friends own or rent houses in Bangkok and all of them have had snakes either in the yard or in the house.

 One friend joked with her boyfriend that a “rubber snake” wasn’t going to scare her, then leapt up onto the kitchen counter when it slowly slid across the kitchen floor.
 Another friend’s dog ended up with a bad bite when a snake entered its territory in downtown Bangkok.

-Many of Thailand’s more than 200 snake species are poisonous too, and a fair number are deadly.
-So, if you hate snakes like I do, living in an apartment could be preferable to renting or owning a house.
+Some of Thailand’s more than 200 snake species are poisonous too, and a fair number are deadly.

 Nothing is Taken Care of – In most apartments in Thailand, there is an on-site manager and usually an on-site maintenance man too.
 What that means is, if anything goes wrong in your apartment, they will deal with it quickly, and often have problems fixed in a matter of hours.